tracker1/mssql-ng/README.md

 * Number
   * `~~num === num` - `Int`
   * `Math.floor(num) === Math.ceil(num)` - `BigInt`
   * otherwise `Float`
 * Objects
   * Buffer - `VarBinary`
   * Date - `DateTimeOffset`
   * otherwise fallthrough to string using `JSON.stringify(safeclonedeep(value))`
 * String
   * UUID - via regular expression test - `UniqueIdentifier`
   * otherwise `NVarChar`

-NOTE: If you need another interpretation for numbers, convert the number to an appropriate string, and SQL Server can coerce the value into the type needed.
+NOTE: If you need another interpretation for numbers, you can pass it as an appropriately formatted string (SQL coersion) or you can use `sql.input` to specify a different type.